misotanni/misotanni.github.io/fjs/en/crash.md

 So the notes G♭<sup>7</sup><sub>5</sub> and F♯<sup>5</sup><sub>7</sub> (respectively 7/5 and 10/7 in the key of C) would be written in staff notation like this:

 <img src="../assets/scale_4.png" alt="G♭7_5-F♯5_7">

+Once compound accidentals have been defined, you can do a lot more with the FJS.
+In particular, you can add, subtract, and invert any two FJS intervals.
+That way, you can use the identities for addition, subtraction and inversion to quickly find many FJS representations of intervals you couldn't represent before.

+> ### FJS Interval Arithmetic
+>
+> - To add two FJS intervals, add their Pythagorean parts (conventional interval classes) and merge the accidentals.
+> - To subtract two FJS intervals, subtract their Pythagorean parts, then swap the otonal with the utonal accidental for the second interval, then merge.
+Subtracting an FJS interval is the same as adding its inverse.
+> - To invert an FJS interval, invert its Pythagorean part and swap the otonal with the utonal accidental.

+When you combine accidentals, you cancel out identical factors in the otonal and the utonal.
+For example, adding M3<sup>5</sup> (5/4) to m3<sub>5</sub> (6/5) gives "P5<sup>5</sup><sub>5</sub>" which reduces to P5, as expected (3/2).
+Adding m2<sup>49</sup> (49/48) to M2<sub>7</sub> gives "m3<sup>49</sup><sub>7</sub>" which becomes m3<sup>7</sup> (7/6).

+Using interval arithmetic, you can now in fact represent *any* JI ratio using the FJS, and decode any FJS interval back into a ratio.
+Here are techniques for this.
+NOTE: The techniques given below always work, but are only useful when the intervals in question don't involve many primes.

+> ### FJS Technique \#6: To convert any JI ratio to an FJS representation.
+>
+> 1. Factorize the numerator into a Pythagorean interval plus primes.
+Build the Pythagorean interval, and each prime as a prime interval, and add them up.
+> 2. Repeat for the denominator.
+> 3. Subtract the numerator's interval from the denominator's interval.
+> 4. Adjust octaves as required.

+> ### FJS Technique \#7: To convert any FJS representation into a JI ratio.
+>
+> 1. Try (otonal accidental)/(utonal accidental).
+You don't even need to factorize the accidentals.
+That's a perk of using multiplication to merge them.
+> 2. If you are off, then only by a Pythagorean interval.
+Adjust accordingly.
+> 3. Adjust octaves as required.